paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 The deletion of paragraph (6) of [5 U.S.C.
 5313](./chapter-053-pay-rates-and-systems.md#section-5313) reflects the abolition of the position of “Administrator of the Housing and Home Finance Agency” by the act of September 9, 1965, Public Law 89–174, sections 5(a), 9(c), 79 Stat.
 669, 671.

 #### Amendments
+2018—Pub.
+L. 115–254, § 1904(c)(1)(A), inserted item relating to Administrator of the Transportation Security Administration.

+Pub.
+L. 115–254, § 1413(d)(4), inserted item relating to Chief Executive Officer, United States International Development Finance Corporation.

 2017—Pub.
+L. 115–91, § 1081(b)(1)(C), repealed Pub.
+L. 113–291, § 901(m)(1).
+See 2014 Amendment note below.

+Pub.
+L. 115–91, § 910(d), inserted item relating to Chief Management Officer of the Department of Defense.

+Pub.
+L. 115–91, § 903(a), amended Pub.
+L. 114–328, § 901(h).
+See 2016 Amendment note below.

+Pub.
 L. 115–31 struck out item relating to Director of the National Counter Proliferation Center.

 2016—Pub.
-L. 114–328 struck out item relating to Under Secretary of Defense for Acquisition, Technology, and Logistics and inserted items relating to Under Secretary of Defense for Research and Engineering and Under Secretary of Defense for Acquisition and Sustainment.
+L. 114–328, § 901(h), as amended by Pub.
+115–91, § 903(a), struck out item relating to Under Secretary of Defense for Acquisition, Technology, and Logistics and inserted item relating to Under Secretary of Defense for Research and Engineering.

 2015—Pub.
 L. 114–94, § 6011(d)(1)(A), struck out item relating to Under Secretary of Transportation for Security.

 Pub.
 L. 114–94, § 3029(a), inserted item relating to Federal Transit Administrator.

 2014—Pub.
-L. 113–291 inserted item relating to Under Secretary of Defense for Business Management and Information.
+L. 113–291, § 901(m)(1), which directed insertion of item relating to Under Secretary of Defense for Business Management and Information, was repealed by Pub.
+L. 115–91, § 1081(b)(1)(C).

 2010—Pub.
 L. 111–259 substituted “Director of the Central Intelligence Agency” for “Director of Central Intelligence”.